evolvingstuff/vdw2/content/posts/increase-vitamin-d-levels-if-they-are-low.md

 │   │   fileId: 2038
 │   │   width: 700├── TextNode
 │   full_match: ` \n`
-│   inner_content: ` \n`├── LocalLinkNode
+│   inner_content: ` \n`├── AliasedLocalLinkNode
-│   full_match: `((Diseases that may be related via low vitamin D|click here for details))` │   inner_content: `Diseases that may be related via low vitamin D|click here for details` │   page: `Diseases that may be related via low vitamin D|click here for details` │   children:
+│   full_match: `((Diseases that may be related via low vitamin D|click here for details))` │   inner_content: `Diseases that may be related via low vitamin D|click here for details` │   page: `Diseases that may be related via low vitamin D` │   children:
 │   ├── TextNode
 │   │   full_match: `Diseases that may be related via low vitamin D|click here for details`